ISISComputingGroup/ibex_developers_manual/doc/iocs/tools/aSub-records.md

 ASUBFUNCTIONS=$(SUPPORT)/asubFunctions/master
 ```

-Finally, the **IOC** makefile (`build.mak`) will now need to be updated to include the DBD and Library produced by the support module.
+Finally, the **IOC** makefile (`-IOC-01App\src\build.mak`) will now need to be updated to include the DBD and Library produced by the support module.
 The following lines will add the dependency:

 ```
 $(APPNAME)_DBD += LIBRARY_NAME.dbd